 In Paul’s time, and now in modern days, there are key cities in every region that have a huge influence on the their country and area.
 Several years ago, Cedar Springs developed a fruitful partnership with Redeemer City to City, which recruits, trains, and coaches leaders who start gospel movements in cities.
 Today, we partner with more than 10 church plants in major world cities.

 Some people wonder why we should plant churches, especially in areas where there are already many in existence.
 Statistics show that new churches are an effective way to evangelize and reach a community.
-Since 2016, we've planted two local, vibrant churches, one in Knoxville and the other in neighboring Blount County, which just recently launched.
+Since 2016, we've planted two local, vibrant churches, one in Knoxville and the other in neighboring Blount County.

 If you have any questions about church planting, please email us!